01 of 08

 Where to Insert Your Crochet Hook

-If you plan to work rows of single crochet, you will create a foundation chain.
-For the first row, insert your hook into the chain stitches.
+After you form the foundation chain of stitches, insert the hook through the first chain.
 For the second row and beyond, insert your hook into the single crochet stitch directly below it in the row.
-When working into the second row and beyond:

 03 of 08

-After you've inserted your crochet hook (as described previously), prepare to draw up a loop.
-Do this by wrapping your yarn over your crochet hook, and grabbing the yarn with the hook.
+With the crochet hook in place, prepare to draw up a loop.
+Wrap the yarn over your crochet hook, and grab it with the hook.

-When you've practiced these steps to the point that they are automatic, you might find that you get to the point when there isn't a time delay between the first and the second steps (inserting the hook and doing the yarn over); you can do both steps simultaneously.
-Your hook will be grabbing the... yarn just as soon as you insert it into the stitch.Continue to 4 of 8 below.
+When you've practiced these steps to the point that they are automatic, you might find that you get to the point when there isn't a gap between the first and the second steps.
+Your hook will grab the yarn just as soon as you insert it into the stitch.Continue to 4 of 8 below.

 04 of 08